 Write USPAP and Association Compliant Appraisal Reports:

 Appraisers are required to write thorough appraisal reports that contain the sections, descriptions, certifications, and analyses required by USPAP to ensure that their reports meet minimum standards and produce appraisal results that are thorough, unbiased and credible.
-Additionally, reports written by ISA members are required to exceed USPAP’s standards and must address a minimum of 45 – 57 topics to meet association standards.
+Additionally, reports written by ISA members must exceed USPAP’s standards and must address a minimum of 57 requirements to meet association standards.

 Have the Experience Relevant for Your Needs:

-WorthWise founder, Candace Hill, has more than met these criteria and has presently appraised over 600 unique items in a wide variety of categories including fine art, decorative art, antiques, artifacts, collectibles.
+Worthwise Art and Antiques Appraisers founder, Candace Hill, has more than met these criteria.
+She has achieved the highest level of certification through (ISA) and has personally appraised over 2,000 unique items in a wide variety of categories including fine art, decorative art, antiques, artifacts and collectibles.